dotnet/arcade-services/docs/DevGuide.md

 Things to try:
 - If Visual Studio hangs, edit the properties of MaestroApplication and change `Application Debug Mode` to `Remove Application`
-- If Visual Studio still hungs, under Debug->Options, uncheck "Enable Diagnostic Tools while debugging"
+- If Visual Studio still hangs, under Debug->Options, uncheck "Enable Diagnostic Tools while debugging"
 - Clean your repository before building/running. (e.g. cd to repo, `git clean -xdf`)
 - Ensure the ASP.NET Workload is installed for Visual Studio.
 - If you are using your own PATs for debugging tests, your account needs to have permissions to the repositories involved and include appropriate scopes (default is just 'public')